EricaLinaG/Emacsn/README.md

 default now.

 #### Choice 1:  Take whatever is there
 Install the base as well as the default profiles.
-It can all be changed later.
+It can all be changed later with `install-new-default`.

     `make install status`